Snow: Self-organizing Broadcast Protocol for Cloud: Introduction

-To summarize, we make the following contributions: \begin{enumerate} \item We designed a message broadcasting for the cloud Protocol that can reach any node in the cluster after the message is broadcast $\log n$ times. \item We have designed a discovery mechanism between services based on Snow, which can provide reliable membership maintenance for large-scale clusters. \item We have open-sourced the algorithm on GitHub, making it publicly available for further research and development. \end{enumerate}
+In summary, we make the following contributions: \begin{enumerate} \item We propose a message broadcasting protocol for the cloud, capable of reaching any node in the cluster after the message is distributed $\mathrm{O}(\log n)$ times. \item We introduce a service discovery mechanism based on Snow, which provides reliable membership maintenance for large-scale clusters. \item We design a novel algorithm that allows frequent changes in cluster membership without compromising the efficiency and reliability of the broadcast algorithm. \end{enumerate}